freack21/freack21/README.md

 # 💫 About Me:
 Informatics Engineering student at Riau University.
 Mastering algorithms and the basics of programming languages ​​such as Java, JavaScript, PHP, Python, and Dart.
 I have become interested in the world of robotics and IoT since college,<br><br>Mastering HTML, CSS, and JavaScript, PHP and NodeJS.
 Exploring back-end and full-stack knowledge with React, NextJS, and Flutter. <br><br>Now, I'm currently deepening my knowledge of image processing, Arduino, Robotics, and IoT.
-Last but not least, I'm learning Machine Learning at Bangkit Academy : Machine Learning Learning Path.

 ## 🌐 Socials: